christopher-k-c/SEI-64_PROJECT_THREE/thephonograph/readme.md

 ### Contribution Examples

-We stared off pair programming the fundamental elements fo the project and later moved onto solo programming.
+We started off pair programming the fundamental elements of the project and later moved onto solo programming.

 ### Pair programming